Politics of Guinea-Bissau: 2019 disputed election

 Presidential elections were held in Guinea-Bissau on 24 November 2019.

 In the first round of voting, Domingos Simões Pereira led the field, with 40.13% of the vote.
 Incumbent president José Mário Vaz finished fourth in the first round of voting, failing to progress to the runoff.
 According to the preliminary and final results published by the national commission of elections, Umaro Sissoco Embaló won the runoff vote against Simões Pereira, 54% to 46%.
 Simões Pereira continues to dispute the results.
 Although neither the supreme court of Guinea-Bissau nor the parliament had given its approval for the official swearing-in ceremony, Sissoco Embaló had organized an alternative swearing-in ceremony in a hotel in Bissau to announce himself as legal president of Guinea-Bissau.
 Several politicians in Guinea-Bissau, including prime minister Aristides Gomes, accused Sissoco Embaló of arranging a coup d'état, although outgoing president Mário Vaz stepped down to allow Embaló to take power.

 José Mário Vaz was the President of Guinea-Bissau from 2014 until the 2019 presidential elections.
 For two decades José Mário Vaz was the first elected president who finished his five-year mandate.
 Umaro Sissoco Embaló was the winner of the election and he took office in February 2020.
 However he faced a last-minute stand-off with parliament before taking office.
 Embaló is the first president to be elected without the backing of the PAIGC.
 On 11 September 2024, President Umaro Sissoco Embaló announced that he would not seek a second term in the upcoming presidential elections scheduled for November 2025.

+2025 coup

+On 26 November 2025, the day before the election results were due to be announced, President Embaló's government was overthrown by Brigadier General Dinis Incanha.
+Military officers declared "total control" over the country and established the High Military Command for the Restoration of National Security and Public Order led by General Horta Inta-A Na Man.
+ECOWAS formally suspended Guinea-Bissau's membership on 27 November.